The Catechism of the Catholic Church explains these spirits "radically and irrevocably rejected God and his reign"

-Prior to these verses the author writes how the dragon’s “tail swept away a third of the stars in the sky and hurled them down to the earth” (Revelation 12:4).
-This is often interpreted as referring to a “third” of the angels in heaven joined Satan’s rebellion.
+Prior to these verses, the author of the book of Revelation claims the dragon’s “tail swept away a third of the stars in the sky and hurled them down to the earth” (Revelation 12:4).
+This is often interpreted as referring to a “third” of the angels in heaven, who would’ve joined Satan’s rebellion.

-It is generally believed that there is a vast number of angels in Heaven, a number difficult for the human mind to fathom.
-With this in mind, the number of fallen angels cannot be thought small and this is one reason why Satan’s influence is spread throughout the world.
+It is generally believed that there is a vast number of angels in Heaven, a number the human mind simply cannot fathom.
+With this in mind, the number of fallen angels (a third part of a practically innumerable body) cannot be thought small.
+Demonologists, theologians, and other biblical experts have argued this might be one of the reasons explaining the spread of Satan’s influence throughout the world.

-Since this initial fall at the beginning of creation, Satan and his demons have had humans in their crosshairs.
-The book of Revelation again reveals how, “the dragon became angry with the woman and went off to wage war against the rest of her offspring, those who keep God’s commandments and bear witness to Jesus” (Revelation 12:17).
+Abrahamic monotheistic traditions have then understood that since this initial fall at the beginning of creation, Satan and his demons have had humans in their crosshairs.
+The book of Revelation again explains how, “the dragon became angry with the woman and went off to wage war against the rest of her offspring, those who keep God’s commandments and bear witness to Jesus” (Revelation 12:17).

-Humans are the pearl of God’s creation and Satan wants to do all that is in his power to destroy that pearl.
-This means tempting us to essentially destroy ourselves, making wrong choices that create a spirit of rebellion in our hearts.
-His endgame is to have us fully reject God, joining him in his eternal misery.
+In the Bible, humans are conceived as the pearl of God’s creation.
+Satan is presented as constantly doing all that is in his power to destroy that pearl.
+This means tempting human beings, leading them to destroy themselves, making wrong choices that foster a spirit of rebellion in their hearts.
+Satan’s endgame consists in pushing humans to fully reject God, joining him in his eternal misery.